cverluise/PatCit/README.md

 ## Under the hood.

-We build on large range of open-source tools?
+We build on large range of open-source tools.
 In particular, the project heavily relies on two great open source libraries:

 - [Grobid][grobid], a Machine Learning library for extracting, parsing and restructuring raw documents
 - [biblio-glutton][biblio-glutton], a framework dedicated to bibliographic information with a powerful bibliographical matching service.